dougmanis/portfolio/index.md

 # About Me

-My name is Doug Manis.
-I am a technical writer in the Seattle area with 20 years experience producing technical documents.
+My name is Doug Manis, I am a technical writer in the Seattle area with 20 years experience producing technical documents.
 My speciality is documenting REST APIs, but I also write user guides, install guides, field notes, release notes.

 ## Contact